 You will also need to configure your external firewall to forward TCP traffic on the registration port you specified when you created a white label WholesaleBackup client to the port you specify here on this server (they can be the same port or different ones, it’s up to you).

 At the bottom of this form you should specify where you want your client’s backup data to be stored, which can be on a local disk or a network share.
 You can manually specify the location in the text input control or click on the button to the right

-The above screen capture shows that the registration service will run as Administrator, listen on TCP port 443, and all user’s data will be stored in C:\Program Files\WholesaleBackup\userdata.
+The above video shows that the registration service will run as Administrator, listen on TCP port 443, and all user’s data will be stored in C:\Program Files\WholesaleBackup\userdata.
 TCP port 443 the default https port, so if you have a web server such as IIS running on this server, you would need to choose a different port number for the Registration Software.
 The “Check Port” button is a simple way to see if a given port is currently in use on this server.

 Please note that the user you specify on this form (which the backup service is run as) must have read/write/delete privileges to the contents of this folder.